Related Covered Product Categories

 Local climate conditions particularly affect air-source heat pumps because the units use outdoor air as both a heat source and heat sink.
 An advantage of air-source heat pumps is that one system can provide both space heating and cooling in a building.
 Heat pumps work well in hot/dry and mixed (or moderate) climates.
 Cold climates require specially designed heat pumps that can operate at lower ambient temperatures before switching to resistance heating.

-Users who wish to determine a product's cost-effectiveness for their application may do so using the Energy Cost Savings Calculator for Residential Air-Source Heat Pumps.
+Users who wish to determine a product's cost-effectiveness for their application may do so using the ENERGY STAR residential heating and cooling system cost savings calculator.

 Claim an Exception to Federal Purchasing Requirements

 Products meeting ENERGY STAR or FEMP-designated efficiency requirements may not be life cycle cost-effective in certain low-use applications or in locations with very low rates for electricity or natural gas.
 However, for most applications, purchasers will find that energy-efficient products have the lowest life cycle cost.

 Agencies may claim an exception to federal purchasing requirements through a written finding that no FEMP-designated or ENERGY STAR-qualified product is available to meet functional requirements, or that no such product is life cycle cost-effective for the specific application.
 Learn more about federal product purchasing requirements.